G-constant-roll inflation: Abstract

 \section{Abstract}

 The constant-roll inflation in the context of Galilean inflation or G-inflation is analyzed.
-By considering a coupling function $G(\varphi,\chi)\propto g(\varphi)\,\chi^n$ for the model of G-inflation, we find different expressions for a suitable development of a model inflationary in the context of constant roll inflation.
-In order to obtain analytical solutions, we analyze two specific cases; $g(\varphi)=\varphi$ and $n=0$, i.e., $G(\varphi,\chi)\propto\,\varphi$ and when $g(\varphi)=$ constant and $n=1$ with which $G(\varphi,\chi)\propto\,\chi$.
-In both cases, we find different expressions for the reconstruction of the background variables and the cosmological perturbations in the framework the constant roll inflation.
-We utilize recent astronomical observations to constrain the different parameters appearing in the stage of constant roll condition as well in the coupling function $G(\varphi,\chi)$.
+By considering some coupling function $G(\varphi,\chi)$ associated with the model of G-inflation, we find different inflationary solutions in the context of the constant roll scenario.
+In order to present an analytical discussion, we work with two specific cases of the general function $G(\varphi,\chi)\propto g(\varphi)\,\chi^n$, e.g. i) $G(\varphi,\chi)\propto\,\varphi$ when $g(\varphi)=\varphi$ and $n=0$ and ii) $G(\varphi,\chi)\propto\,\sqrt{\chi}$ when $g(\varphi)=$ constant and $n=1/2$.
+Also, we introduce a new function $G(\varphi,\chi)$ associated with both variables $\varphi$ and $\chi$.
+We reconstruct the potential of the scalar field for the considered cases of the function $G$ in the context of the constant-roll approach and then we study the corresponding cosmological perturbations of the model.
+Eventually, we use the recent observations datasets in order to constrain the parameter-space of the model.